 Even though we don't have pseudoinverses for weak equivalences of internal categories, one might guess that the local splitting guaranteed to exist be definition is actually more than just a splitting of sorts.
 This is in fact the case, if we use anafunctors.
-While the definition of weak equivalence looks tailored so that this is the case, we shall see in section 7 that this definition is in many cases of interest equivalent to another definition of weak equivalence of internal categories which is widely used.
-4.15.
-LEMMA.
+While the definition of weak equivalence looks tailored so that this is the case, we shall see in section 8 that this definition is (almost always, and in all cases of interest) equivalent to another definition of weak equivalence of internal categories which is widely used.

+5.15.
+Lemma.
 Let $f: X \longrightarrow Y$ be a J-equivalence in S. There is an anafunctor and isotransformations